 Every finding is backed by executable proof.
 No "potential issue" hand-waving.
 No "we recommend further investigation."
 A passing test that demonstrates the exploit.

-The 6-Agent Architecture
+The Multi-Agent Architecture

 Sentinel — Protocol Mapper